teuben/SLICA/README.md

 # SLICA
 Spectral Line Image Cubes in Astronomy

-A set of examples and tutorials to work with spectral line image cubes, using python and ipython notebooks
+A set of examples and tutorials to work with spectral line image cubes, using python and ipython notebooks.
+You should be able to find these at https://github.com/teuben/SLICA

 ## NGC 6503 Optical
 An introduction to the galaxy, from the optical perspective.